Rich-Bar/Treasure-Pyramid-GDX/README.md

 > [Genesis/1.
 Mose, Chap.
 1, Vers 29]
 >
 > This part of Genisis is one of the main roots in the modern tea-religion.
-> Many of wich are very strong believers and could be considered teaophile
+> Many are very strong believers and could be considered teaophile
 > but there is one who is said to have talked to the mighty teagod himself.
 > It is the prophet Richy - one of the founders of this religious belief.
 >